hamed65kz/ISC-Challenge-Without-Boost/README.md

 Keeping only internal memories and nothing else implies that memory will not growth over time.

-Valgrind output for the Node before editing the infinite loop and dont call objects destructors:
+below screen shows Valgrind output for the Node before editing the infinite loop and dont call objects destructors:

 ![Valgrind Output for the Node](assets/node_valgrind_output1.JPG)

-Valgrind output for the Node after editing the loop, allowing destructors to be invoked and internal memory to be released:
+below screen shows Valgrind output for the Node after editing the loop, allowing destructors to be invoked and internal memory to be released:

 ![Valgrind Output for the Node after invoking obj distructors](assets/node_valgrind_output2.JPG)

 ## Demonstration